 By Tim Lambert

 Joseph Stalin was one of the worst tyrants of the 20th century.
 His real name Joseph Vissarionovich Dzhugashvili and he was born in 1879.
 His father was a poor shoemaker.
-He died when Josef was 11.
+He died when Joseph was 11.
 His mother was a washerwoman.
 Stalin was a short man.
 He was 5 feet 4 inches tall and he was pockmarked by smallpox.
 Furthermore his left arm was shorter than his right.

 Stalin's mother he wanted her son to become a clergyman.
 Stalin studied at a seminary but he became a Marxist and he was expelled in 1899.
 Like all Marxists Stalin was an atheist.
 (Although we don't know exactly when Stalin lost his religious faith completely).

 Marxism was the creation of Karl Marx (1818-1883).
 According to him society went through an inevitable series of stages ending in Communism.
 The industrial workers, he said, would inevitably rise up against the capitalists and Capitalism would be replaced by Socialism in which the state would own industry.
 However the state would 'wither away' leaving a classless society or Communism.
 Needless to say the promised utopia never materialized.
 Marxism was a foolish dream.

 Stalin joined the Social Democratic Party, which split into Mensheviks and Bolsheviks (Communists).
 Stalin was a committed Communist.
 Yet he played only a small part in the revolution of 1917.
 However in 1922 Stalin was appointed Secretary General of the party.